Some information that is helpful to understand the context

 In his Uncomfortable Conversation with GuruNischan, Dr Ron Alexander talks about how Yogi Bhajan himself admitted that he made it all up.

-The 3HO Foundation website page on Kundalini Yoga does not mention all this.
+The 3HO website page on Kundalini Yoga does not mention all this.

 Nor does the History Research page of KRI (Kundalini Research Institute).

-Both websites continue to call this yoga the 'Yoga of Awareness' while for so many years the tons of abuses that happened in its context were not 'seen' by the people who were very close to the perpetrators involved.
+Both websites continue to call this yoga the 'Yoga of Awareness' while for so many years the tons of abuses that happened inside the community were not 'seen' by the people who were very close to the perpetrators involved.

 Recently 3HO and KRI leave the quotation 'as taught by Yogi Bhajan' behind.
 They just mention Kundalini Yoga.
 This only adds to the confusion.